Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 The truth of the matter is that, while we don't know exactly how much of our conversations are used for targeted ads, it's probably not substantial.
 Our digital footprint stretches all over the web, so much so that companies don't need to listen to us to know what we're interested in.

-By using cookies to collect information about you, looking at your activity — and your friends' activity — on social media and logging your GPS usage, companies can easily guess what ad will be most likely to get you spending money.
+By using cookies to collect data about you, looking at your activity — and your friends' activity — on social media and logging your GPS usage, companies can easily guess what ad will be most likely to get you spending money.

 Why Is My Phone Listening To Me?